How to Manage Your Overactive Bladder

 How Will I Know if a Urinary Tract Infection is Causing My Symptoms?

-- Pain or a burning sensation during urination; a fever
+- Pain or a burning sensation during urination.

 - Pink or red urine discoloration

 - A strong urine odor or cloudy urine